Australia's new Prime Minister Kevin Rudd. (Image via)

-The decision, which will see Australia peddle huge sums of money into the relatively poor PNG, was greeted with full support from the island's Prime Minister, Peter O'Neill.
-That said, it may also save the Australian government money, as they're currently forking out $2.3 billion on 600 detainees held across other smaller islands.
+Unsurprisingly, the decision – which will see Australia peddle huge sums of money into the relatively poor PNG – was greeted with full support from the island's Prime Minister, Peter O'Neill.
+That said, it may also save the Australian government money, as they're currently forking out $2.3 billion (£1.5 billion) on 600 detainees held across other smaller islands.
 There is certainly financial gain to be made on both sides, but remove the economic considerations from the equation and the logic begins to fall apart.

-PNG has a checkered human rights record.
+PNG has a chequered human rights record.
 As a developing country, the statutes it has in place to protect these vulnerable asylum seekers are woefully flimsy.
-The country joined the UN in 1975, but in 2010—after an investigation by representatives of the treaty—was asked urgently to sign the protocol against torture and the death penalty, as well as amend its legislation on filing complaints to the UN committee.
+The country joined the UN in 1975, but in 2010 – after an investigation by representatives of the treaty – was asked urgently to sign the protocol against torture and the death penalty, as well as amend its legislation on filing complaints to the UN committee.
 To date, PNG has failed to come good on these requests and the country’s humanitarian status hangs in limbo.
-In addition to the USA already raising concerns over the treatment of women inside PNG, the Department of Foreign Affairs in Australia has admitted that “ethnic disputes continue to flare up around the country… quickly escalat[ing] into violent clashes.”
+In addition to the USA already raising concerns over the treatment of women inside PNG, the Department of Foreign Affairs in Australia has admitted that “ethnic disputes continue to flare up around the country… quickly escalat[ing] into violent clashes”.

 All of which culminates in the fact that even the country’s own people struggle to live there.
-As tensions with neighboring Indonesia mount, the country faces its own emigration crisis.
-Jen Robinson, human rights lawyer and director of legal advocacy at Bertha Philanthropies, explains:
+As tensions with neighbouring Indonesia mount, the country faces its own emigration crisis.
+Jen Robinson – Human Rights Lawyer and Director of Legal Advocacy, Bertha Philanthropies – explains:

-The island republic—formerly known as Pleasant Island, with a landmass of just over 13 square miles and a population of 10,000—currently holds over 500 would-be Australian immigrants.
-On Sunday, asylum-seekers sparked a riot that led to the burning of the detention facility where they're being held, causing $55 million worth of damage, as well as leading to 125 asylum-seekers being held in police custody.
+The island republic – formerly known as Pleasant Island, with a landmass of just 21 square kilometres and a population of 10,000 – currently holds over 500 would-be Australian immigrants.
+On Sunday, asylum seekers sparked a riot that led to the burning of the detention facility where they're being held, causing £36 million worth of damage, as well as leading to 125 asylum seekers being held in police custody.
 It has been reported that over 1,000 Nauru men came out in support of the police and attempted to restrain inmates by wielding machetes and other weapons.

-On all accounts, Rudd's PNG decision shows an almost unparalleled lack of sympathy, remorse, or responsibility toward asylum-seekers, compared to nearly all other developed states.
+On all accounts, Rudd's PNG decision shows an almost unparalleled lack of sympathy, remorse or responsibility towards asylum seekers, compared to nearly all other developed states.
 In the words of Amnesty International Australia’s Refugee Campaign coordinator, Graeme McGregor, “The new plans to resettle all asylum seekers that are found to be refugees in PNG shows not only a complete disregard for asylum seekers but absolute contempt for legal and moral obligations.
 Mark this day in history as the day Australia decided to turn its back on the world’s most vulnerable people, closed the door and threw away the key.”

 Solidarity vigil outside an immigrant detention centre in Melbourne.
 (Image via)

-The insistence by the Australian government to keep immigrants out of the country full stop has arrived as a result of several factors, including a sense of paranoia that the public harbors feelings of racial intolerance.
+The insistence by the Australian government to keep immigrants out of the country full stop has arrived as a result of several factors, including a sense of paranoia that the public harbour feelings of racial intolerance.
 The Australian federal election is taking place in September, where Rudd and Abbott will go head to head.
 Both are keen to assert their own firm stance on border control.
-Even Rudd’s predecessor as leader of the Australian Labor Party (ALP), Julia Gillard—a woman who stood firm against same-sex marriage—was resolute.
-She assured the public that an asylum-seekers’ hunger strike to protests against their harsh treatment in Nauru earlier this year would “get them nowhere.”
+Even Rudd’s predecessor as leader of the Australian Labor Party (ALP), Julia Gillard – a woman who stood firm against same-sex marriage – was resolute.
+She assured the public that an asylum seekers’ hunger strike to protests against their harsh treatment in Nauru earlier this year would “get them nowhere”.

-It’s easy to see why, at a time of heightened political pressure, the memory of the 2005 Cronulla riots might be at the forefront of politicians’ minds.
-Back then, 5,000 people gathered in a media-fuelled campaign to stop immigrants from supposedly carrying out violent crimes against locals.
-What began peacefully soon resulted in the mob attack of an unsuspecting man of Arab appearance outside a hotel, followed by several similar attacks over the course of three days and nights.
-The Lebanese community took the hardest knock, with several young men being attacked.
+It’s easy to see why, at a time of heightened political pressure, the memory the 2005 Cronulla riots might be at the forefront of politicians’ minds.
+Back then, 5,000 people gathered in a media-fuelled campaign to stop immigrants from supposedly carrying out violent crime against locals.
+What began peacefully soon resulted in the mob attack of an unsuspecting man of Arab appearance outside a hotel, followed by several similar violent incidents over the course of three days and nights.
+The Lebanese community took the hardest knock, with several young men being set upon.
 What had been the inevitable result of mounting tension between white youths and Middle Eastern immigrants became a momentous event in Australian history that alerted the world to the country’s problem with xenophobia and the bias against immigrants perpetuated by its media.

 Follow Nathalie on Twitter: @NROlah